 An introductory course in the study of human structures and their functions.
-Three unifying themes will emphasize the complementarities of structure and function, the interrelationships among organ systems, and the function of tissues, integument, skeletal, muscular, and nervous systems will be addressed.
+Three unifying themes will be emphasized: the complementarities of structure and function, the interrelationships among organ systems, and the importance of homeostasis.
+The structure and function of tissues, integument, skeletal, muscular, and nervous systems will be addressed.
 Three lecture and three laboratory hours per week.